oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-anti-forgery-tokens-on-any-page-that-takes-a-post/rule.md

 ```

-::: greybox
-Figure: Good Example – The page is no longer vulnerable to XSRF attacks
+::: greyboxFigure: Good Example – The page is no longer vulnerable to XSRF attacks